-I build my structures with wood and cardboard, hardware, and a bunch of masking tape.
+My work is made from paper and cardboard, with wooden armatures, nuts and bolts, and a bunch of masking tape.
 I use almost entirely recycled material.
-The insides are boxes, grocery bags, junk mail, packing material, and scrap paper but mostly the Portland Mercury and Willamette Week newspapers.
+The insides are boxes, grocery bags, junk mail, packing material, and stacks of old Portland Mercury and Willamette Week newspapers.

 Biography